zellwk/zellwk.com/src/posts/2019-10-02-design-focus-style.md

 3. Changing the background color (if any)
 4. Changing the color of the text (if any)

-Outlines are best because create the most amount of contrast.
+Outlines are best because they create the most amount of contrast.

 Animations come next because our eyes get drawn to moving objects.